dasamitansu159/Physic-Informed-Neural-Networks/README.md

 This repository contains implementations of Physics-Informed Neural Networks (PINNs) for solving classical partial differential equations (PDEs).
 PINNs integrate deep learning with physics constraints, ensuring that solutions satisfy governing laws such as conservation of mass, momentum, and energy.

-This work was completed during my Summer Internship 2024 at IIT Delhi.

 ---